nuxt/nuxt/docs/3.api/2.composables/use-fetch.md

 ## Return Values

 - `data`: the result of the asynchronous function that is passed in.
-- `pending`: a boolean indicating whether the data is still being fetched.
 - `refresh`/`execute`: a function that can be used to refresh the data returned by the `handler` function.
 - `error`: an error object if the data fetching failed.
 - `status`: a string indicating the status of the data request (`"idle"`, `"pending"`, `"success"`, `"error"`).